 While reading the NY Times 52 Places To Go In 2020 I raised an eyebrow when I saw Chow Kit in Kuala Lumpur listed as one of the featured destinations.
 Older KLites who have not been to Chow Kit for many years might have raised both eyebrows and popped their eyes out a bit.

 Chow Kit is a sub-district of Kuala Lumpur, not far from the Golden Triangle area and the Petronas Twin Towers.
 Chow Kit had a reputation for being a seedy part of town, being home to the largest red light district in KL.
-It also has the largest wet market in Kuala Lumpur, alongside a second hand market and wholesalers district.
+It also has the largest wet market in Kuala Lumpur, alongside a second-hand market and wholesaler district.
 And being close enough to the historic old city centre it has a stock of colonial-era shophouses that are in dire need of repair.
 In other words it has all the ingredients necessary for gentrification.

 With its central location it was only a matter of time before it went through regeneration.
 I’ve noticed this in different places across Malaysia.
 Last year I visited the “Brooklyn of Penang” and the revitalised old town of Ipoh.
 KL Chinatown is currently undergoing a renaissance, and now Chow Kit is having its own Brooklyn moment.

-The last time I remember being here was in 2009 when I stayed at the Tune Hotel, so apparently I was there before it was cool.
+The last time I remember being here was in 2009 when I stayed at the Tune Hotel, so apparently, I was there before it was cool.
 I like seeing neighbourhoods in the midst of urban renewal, so it was time I made a revisit to Chow Kit.

 Having not been there for over a decade I starred the places mentioned in the NY Times article in my Google Map as a starting point.
 I walked there from Bukit Bintang, though you can get here by Monorail at Medan Tuanku station.